Local flood theory: Creationist views

 Young Earth Creationist organizations such as Answers in Genesis and the Institute for Creation Research have criticized a local flood theory as faulty exegesis; they state that the Genesis flood covered the whole of the earth.

 Some Old Earth creationists reject flood geology, a position which leaves them open to accusations that they thereby reject the inerrancy of Scripture.
 In response, Old Earth creationists cite verses in the Bible where the words "whole" and "all" clearly require a contextual interpretation.
 For example, Old Earth creationist Hugh Ross has defended the local flood theory; he promotes the view in his book, Navigating Genesis.

 Academic views

-There exists geological evidence that a large local flood happened in ancient Mesopotamia; additionally, extra-biblical writings from ancient Mesopotamia like Atra-Hasis and the Epic of Gilgamesh also feature catastrophic flooding, substantiating the claim that such a flood could have been the event that inspired these narratives.
+There exists geological evidence that a large local flood happened in ancient Mesopotamia; recent studies have shown that there is some geographic evidence supporting the possibility of a large flood originating in the Black Sea either caused by an inflow of water from the Mediterranean or a flood during the late glacial period connecting black and Mediterranean Sea.
+Additionally, extra-biblical writings from ancient Mesopotamia like Atra-Hasis and the Epic of Gilgamesh also feature catastrophic flooding, substantiating the claim that such a flood could have been the event that inspired these narratives.